 The visit was special for William as he first visited the charity in 1994 with his younger brother Harry when the pair were 12 and 10, alongside their mother Diana, Princess of Wales.
 He also opened newly refurbished St Vincent’s Centre.

 William and Catherine then joined an arts and crafts session with homeless people at the Passage to prepare cards and gifts ahead of centre’s Christmas party next week.
-Duchess made bead bracelets with the ladies and said “Charlotte would love this”.
+Duchess made bead bracelets with the ladies and said: “Charlotte would love this”.

-Catherine, who studied History of Arts, has keen interest in Arts and Craft so was at home during arts & crafts session.
+Catherine, who studied History of Arts, has a keen interest in Arts and Craft so was at home during arts & crafts session.

 Emily Andrews on Twitter reported during the arts and crafts workshop William joked, “my son knows how useless I am at this-Catherine is much better.”
 He sat next to CEO Mick Clarke & they discussed the Spice epidemic that is affecting the homeless across the country.
 The Telegraph reported,